Why is it such a big deal to grab some grub late at night?

 Just like Grandma said, when it comes to food, nothing good happens after 10pm.
 Late at night, people rarely make smart food choices.
 Instead we reach for our comfort foods, which means they’ll likely be devoid of nutrition and high in saturated fats or sugar.
 The American Journal of Nutrition reports that people who eat more at night tend to have a higher body mass index and eat 12% more calories than daytime snackers.
 Late night eating can quickly become a habit, which can lead to rapid weight gain.

 If you’re opting for snacks instead of sleep, you might have low melatonin, trigging a cascade of health issues.
 Studies show nighttime snackers are more likely to suffer from depression, low self-esteem and insomnia.
 Part of the problem is the way digestion interferes with the production of melatonin, a hormone released by the pineal gland.
 Melatonin is necessary for healthy sleep patterns, including falling and staying asleep.
 If you eat too late at night the release of melatonin is disrupted, which affects your body’s ability to cool down – necessary for sleep.

 But remember, that all nighttime snacks are not equal.
 A bigger meal will take longer to digest than a light snack – the fuller your stomach is, the longer it takes to digest what’s in there.
 And some foods take longer to digest than other foods.
 If you must snack before bed, a smaller, milder snack that’s lower in fat and fiber likely won’t interfere with your sleep.

-3 food to avoid before you plan to sleep
+3 foods to avoid before you plan to sleep

 If you spend your evenings grazing on these foods, you’re almost guaranteed to enjoy a bounty of sleepless nights.